qodrinzo/arden2bytecode/_docs/Using-JDBC-and-SQL-in-Arden-Syntax-read-statements.md

+---
+# GENERATED - DO NOT EDIT
+title: Using JDBC and SQL in Arden Syntax read statements
+---
 Arden2ByteCode supports usage of JDBC drivers in order to connect to external data sources.
 If properly set up, SQL statements can be issued in read statements.
 Let's have a look at an example: